rust-tutorials/triangle-from-scratch/book_src/opening_a_win32_window.md

   The prefixes on each name variant stand for "Pointer", "Narrow Pointer", and "Long Pointer".
   This is mostly legacy stuff from when computers didn't have much memory and people tried to save memory by having smaller pointer types and bigger pointer types.
   These days we have enough computer memory to keep things simply and only have one type of pointer.
-  Still, the names are still around for legacy compatability.
+  The names are still around for legacy compatability.

 ### Starting Our Rust Code